telerik/xaml-docs/controls/radcombobox/populating-with-data/binding-xml.md

 ---
 title: Binding to XML
 page_title: Binding to XML
-description: Check our &quot;Binding to XML&quot; documentation article for the RadComboBox WPF control.
+description: Check our &quot;Binding to XML&quot; documentation article for the RadComboBox {{ site.framework_name }} control.
 slug: radcombobox-populating-with-data-binding-xml
 tags: binding,to,xml
 published: True